-The Long Island Point Plant is a licensed Major Hazard Facility under the Victorian Occupational Health and Safety Regulations, 2017.
+The Longford plants are licensed as a Major Hazard Facility under the Victorian Occupational Health and Safety Regulations 2017.
+This document is a summary of the Safety Case prepared for the Longford site.

-Given the integral nature of the infrastructure we manage, the continued safe operation of the Long Island Point Plant is our key priority.
-The Safety Case is a document not only for assisting us to maintain our safe operation but also in demonstrating our ability to operate safely to regulators and the community we are a part of.
+Given the integral nature of the infrastructure we manage, the continued safe operation of Longford Plants is our key priority.
+The Safety Case is a document not only for assisting us to maintain our safe operation but also in demonstrating our ability to operate safely to regulators and the community.

-We place the highest priority on operating flawlessly in all aspects of our business.
-The Safety Case provides a review of our operations and processes which includes the identification of potential major incidents that could occur, assessing the risks associated with these major incidents and demonstrating the controls we have in place to manage these risks to so far as reasonably practicable.
+The Safety Case provides a review of our operations and processes which includes the identification of potential major incidents that could occur, assessing the risks associated with these major incidents and demonstrating the controls we have in place to manage these risks so far as reasonably practicable.
 We manage the risks associated with our operations through the implementation of our Operations Integrity Management System (OIMS), which provides a systematic process to set objectives, measure progress, plan improvements and ensure accountability for results.
 Our highly skilled workforce rigorously employs this proven management system in all work processes and at all levels.